Your Friendly Guide to Video Calls — Desktop Edition

 You're in!
 Now let me show you what all those buttons do.
 See that toolbar at the bottom of your screen?

-This is the Zoom toolbar.
-It usually lives at the bottom of your screen.
+This is roughly what the Zoom toolbar looks like.
+It lives at the bottom of your screen.
 Move your mouse to make it appear if it's hiding.

 Zoom gives you two ways to see everyone.
-You can switch between them using the "View" button in the top-right corner.
+You can switch between them using the "View" button in the top-right corner of your Zoom window.

-Speaker View — Whoever's talking gets the big window.
+Whoever's talking gets the big window.
+Everyone else is small at the top.

-Gallery View — Everyone gets an equal box.
+Everyone gets an equal-sized box.
 Great for group calls.

 I like Gallery View for family calls so I can see everybody.
 Speaker View is nice for presentations when one person's doing most of the talking.